-The English pages can be found in the second row of the menu
+The English pages can be found in the first row of the menu

-De eerste rij knoppen in het menu is voor de Nederlandse pagina's
+De tweede rij knoppen in het menu is voor de Nederlandse pagina's

 We see Sun, Moon and stars rise daily roughly in the East, climb higher through the South and set in about the West.
 Constellations keep their relative positions, but the planets are wondering stars.